 Half Moon Beach: the cute beach

-The beach is in the shape of half-moon and is named so.
-You will find very fewer people on this beach.
+The beach is in the shape of a half-moon and is named so.
+You will find very few people on this beach.
 Since the beach is very small, it is actually like a private beach with less or no people.
 Just behind the half-moon beach are the rice paddy fields.
 I was seeing rice fields for the first time this close to the beach.
 Crossing the half-moon beach there is another unnamed beach with a lot of black pebbles and rocks.
 There are 2 cafes on this beach so we decided to have our lunch in one of the cafes.
-They served some really good bread omelette or maybe we were too hungry so the total lunch costed us Rs 150.
+They served some really good bread omelette or maybe we were too hungry so the total lunch cost us Rs 150.

 Paradise Beach: The camper’s heaven

-Next stop was the paradise beach.
-The trek from half moon beach presumes from the backside of the cafe we had the lunch from.
-Upon reaching this beach I made my mind to come here and camp as I saw a few people camping and also it was one of the best and peaceful beaches.
+The next stop was the Paradise Beach.
+The trek from Half Moon Beach presumes from the backside of the cafe we had lunch from.
+Upon reaching this beach I made up my mind to come here and camp as I saw a few people camping and it was one of the best and most peaceful beaches.

-There are two-part to the beaches separated by a huge rock in between.
+There are two parts to the beaches separated by a huge rock in between.
 There are only two local sellers here selling fruits.
 If you are lucky you can even find someone making an omelette for you.
-Visiting paradise beach has to be one of the top things to do in Gokarna.
-While returning it took us around 2hrs.
-We reached our shacks by 4:30 – 5 pm.
+Visiting Paradise Beach has to be one of the top things to do in Gokarna.
+While returning it took us around 2 hours.
+We reached our shacks by 4:30 – 5 p.m.

 Another sunset at the Kudle beach